 In August 2000, in BLANKENSHIP V. PHILIP MORRIS, INC., a West Virginia state court conditionally certified (only to the extent of medical monitoring) a class of present or former West Virginia smokers who desire to participate in a medical monitoring plan.
 The trial of this case ended in January 2001, when the judge declared a mistrial.
-In an order issued in March 2001, the court reaffirmed class certification of this medical monitoring action.
 In July 2001, the court issued an order severing Liggett from the retrial of the case which began in September 2001.
 In November 2001, the jury returned a verdict in favor of the defendants.
 In January 2002, the trial court denied plaintiffs' motion for a new trial, and plaintiffs have appealed.

 In April 2001, the California state court in the case of BROWN V. THE AMERICAN TOBACCO COMPANY, INC., ET AL., granted in part plaintiff's motion for class certification and certified a class comprised of adult residents of California who smoked at least one of defendants' cigarettes "during the applicable time period" and who were exposed to defendants' marketing and advertising activities in California.
 Certification was granted as to plaintiff's claims that defendants violated California's unfair business practices statute.
 The court subsequently defined "the applicable class period" for plaintiff's claims, pursuant to a stipulation submitted by the parties, as June 10, 1993 through April 23, 2001.
 The California Court of Appeals denied defendants' writ application, which sought review of the trial court's class certification orders.
 Defendants filed a petition for review with the California Supreme Court, which was subsequently denied.
-Trial is currently scheduled to begin in September 2003.
+The defendants' summary judgment motions are pending before the court.
 Liggett is a defendant in the case.

 In September 2002, in IN RE SIMON II LITIGATION, the federal district court for the Eastern District of New York granted plaintiffs' motion for certification of a nationwide non-opt-out punitive damages class action against the tobacco companies, including Liggett.
 The class is not seeking compensatory damages, but was created to determine whether smokers across the country may be entitled to punitive damages.
 In its order, the court set a trial date of January 2003, but has since stayed the order pending the tobacco companies' appeal to the U.S. Court of Appeals for the Second Circuit.
-In February 2003, the Second Circuit agreed to review the district court's class certification decision.
+In February 2003, the Second Circuit agreed to review the district court's class certification decision, and oral argument has been scheduled for November 2003.